BigSoftVideo/DOTE/timeline.md

 - The timeline + waveform can be zoomed in and out using the mouse.
 - The timeline segment can be dragged using the mouse.
+- The current timeline segment can be adjusted using the drag-handles at each end of the segment.
 - Timelines can be independently zoomed and scrolled, unless all timelines are locked in sync.
 - During playback, the current time (playhead) on the timeline will always be visible.
 - Inserted sync-codes and video-cues can be dragged to a new position on the timeline.